NethServer/ns8-mail/postfix/README.md

 ## Environment variables

-- `POSTFIX_DEBUG` Integer number.
-If great than 0 enable detailed log for specific components.
-(1) address rewriting, (2) delivery
+- `POSTFIX_DEBUG` is an integer value.
+If it is greater than 0, it enables detailed logging for specific components: (1) address rewriting, (2) delivery, and (4) SMTP/relay.
+To enable detailed logging for multiple components, sum the values, for example, `4 + 2 = 6` for delivery and relay together.
 - `POSTFIX_DEBUG_PEERS`.
 CIDR network or IP addresses that produce detailed smtp/lmtp log.
 Add value 2 (delivery) to POSTFIX_DEBUG to enable the detailed log.
 Default is Postfix `mynetworks`.
 - `POSTFIX_TRUSTED_NETWORK`.
 Added to Postfix [mynetworks](https://www.postfix.org/postconf.5.html#mynetworks)
 - `POSTFIX_HOSTNAME`.
 Value for Postfix